-Indian feminists have primarily addressed the issue of female subjugation in mythological figures because they view it as a reflection of the oppression that women experience in Indian society.
+The issue of female subjugation in mythological figures has primarily been addressed by Indian feminists because they view it as a reflection of the oppression that women experience in Indian society.
 Women are now free and liberated, and cultural hegemony has been overthrown thanks to the revision of these mythological figures from a female point of view.
 Similarly to Namita Gokhale's novel Hidimbi, women can relate to these characters in this way and discover a way to have their voices heard.
-In Hidimbi, for instance, the character is portrayed as a strong, independent woman who overcomes numerous challenges to develop her strength and combat oppression.
+In Hidimbi, for instance, the character is portrayed as a strong, independent woman who overcomes numerous challenges to develop her own strength and combat oppression.